jcubic/mitty/README.md

 </div>

-Mitty: A transport-agnostic proxy RPC for executing object chains from any isolated context (Workers, Tabs, or Servers).
+Mitty: A transport-agnostic proxy RPC for executing method chains from any isolated context (Workers, Tabs, or Servers).

 Use objects that only exist on the main thread — DOM nodes, jQuery objects, class